-There are no farmlands within the City of Crescent City.
-Del Norte County does have some working farmlands, however, Crescent City and its greater area is not an agricultural region.
-The USDA reported Del Norte County had 32 farms with 347 farm workers hired.
+Del Norte County had 32 farms (that hired farm labor), and 347 workers.
 Table 5-24 depicts the United States Department of Agriculture 2017 census information for Del Norte County's hired farm labor.
-Additionally, it illustrates that 192 laborers worked over 150 days in the County, and a majority of those employed worked on farms that had 10 workers or more.
-There is not a significant demand for farmworker housing within the City.
+Additionally, it illustrates that 192 laborers worked over 150 days, and a majority of those employed worked on farms that had 10 workers or more.